Anomalous Dimensions from Soft Regge Constants: The Factorized Two-to-Two Forward Scattering Amplitude

 Returning to the example of the two loop mixed collinear and Glauber loop graphs in \Fig{fig:diagrams}, the modified regulator completely factorizes the calculation of the collinear and Glauber dynamics in planar graphs like \Fig{fig:diagrams}b,c.
-By taking the limit $\eta'\to 0$ with finite $\eta$, we can collapse the Glauber exchanges together first, which eliminates the shared collinear propagator.
-The remaining collinear loop integral is then identical to that at one lower order, for the analog graphs with a single Glauber exchange.
-This simplicity for the collinear loop results extends to planar graphs with even more Glauber exchanges (on the same collinear line).
+By first computing the plus and minus Glauber loop integrals, then taking the limit $\eta'\to 0$ with finite $\eta$, we collapse the Glauber exchanges together~\cite{Rothstein:2016bsq}.
+This completely eliminates the collinear propagators that are between the two Glauber exchanges, so the double Glauber exchange appears to the remaining parts of the diagram in an identical manner to as if we started with a single Glauber exchange rather than two exchanges.
+The result for the remaining collinear loop integral is therefore identical to the one at one lower order, ie. the same for both the single and double Glauber exchange.
 For the octet channel this implies the equality of collinear factors given in \eq{J1isJ2}.

+This equality for the collinear loop results extends to planar graphs with even more than two Glauber exchanges on the same collinear line.
 This implies that the collinear part of the impact factors, $C_c^i$ are independent of the number of Glaubers in the planar limit, and are a feature only of the projectiles, whereas all dependence on the Glauber dynamics is in the soft factors.
-This required modification to the regulator also trivializes the all orders proof of Reggeization in the planar limit, which we will be discussed in more detail in \cite{collinear_future}.
+This required modification to the regulator also trivializes the all orders proof of Reggeization in the planar limit, which will be discussed in more detail in \cite{collinear_future}.
 We believe it is an important step towards an all orders understanding of the structure of the Glauber EFT.
 Below in \Sec{sec:relations} we will use unitarity relations to derive the two-loop Regge trajectory.
-This derivation tests the constants of two loop mixed soft-Glauber and collinear-Glauber diagrams, and provides an extremely strong check of the correctness of our modified regulator, as it tests both ${\cal O}(\eta^0)$ and ${\cal O}(\eta'/\eta)\to 0$ terms.
+This derivation tests the constants of two loop mixed soft-Glauber and collinear-Glauber diagrams, and provides an additional extremely strong confirmation of the correctness of our modified regulator, as it tests both ${\cal O}(\eta^0)$ and ${\cal O}(\eta'/\eta)\to 0$ terms.